Breast Cancer Awareness Month: History

-NBCAM was founded in 1985 in partnership between the American Cancer Society and the pharmaceutical division of Imperial Chemical Industries (now part of AstraZeneca, producer of several anti-breast cancer drugs).
+National Breast Cancer Awareness Month was founded in 1985 in partnership between the American Cancer Society and the pharmaceutical division of Imperial Chemical Industries (now part of AstraZeneca, producer of several anti-breast cancer drugs).
 The aim of the NBCAM from the start has been to promote mammography as the most effective weapon in the fight against breast cancer.

 In 1993 Evelyn Lauder, Senior Corporate Vice President of the Estée Lauder Companies, founded the Breast Cancer Research Foundation and established the pink ribbon as its symbol, though this was not the first time the ribbon was used to symbolize breast cancer: A 68-year-old California woman named Charlotte Haley, whose sister, daughter, and granddaughter had breast cancer, had distributed peach-color ribbons to call attention to what she perceived as inadequate funding for research.
 In the fall of 1991, the Susan G. Komen Foundation handed out pink ribbons to participants in its New York City race for breast cancer survivors.

 In 2010, Delta Air Lines painted N845MH, a Boeing 767-432ER in "Breast Cancer Research Foundation" special colors.
 In September 2015, a newer version of the livery was repainted on the same plane.

 Activities and events

-A variety of events around the world are organized in October, including walks, runs, and the pink illumination of landmark buildings.
+A variety of events around the world are organized, mostly in October, including walks, runs, and the pink illumination of landmark buildings.

+Australia

+The Roy Hill Railway in Western Australia paints its locomotives and other equipment in bright pink.